lookit/lookit-docs/docs/source/researchers-day-to-day-study-operation.rst

 If a parent requests video deleted, or you need to delete video for any other reason
 -------------------------------------------------------------------------------------

-Please contact Lookit staff and we will delete the video(s).
+Please contact CHS staff and we will delete the video(s).
 You'll need to provide the response UUID.

-If a parent invokes GDPR specifically in their request, again please contact Lookit (complying is straightforward but we’ll notify OGC).
+If a parent invokes GDPR specifically in their request, again please contact CHS (complying is straightforward but we’ll notify OGC).